-The unlawful manufacture, growing, possession, use, dispensation, sale or distribution of controlled substances and the manufacture, use, sale, distribution or possession of alcoholic beverages by Fond du Lac Tribal and Community College students and Fond du Lac Tribal and Community College employees is strictly prohibited:
+The unlawful manufacture, growing, possession, use, dispensation, sale or distribution of controlled substances and the manufacture, use, sale, distribution or possession of alcoholic beverages by Fond du Lac Tribal and Community College students and FDLTCC employees is strictly prohibited:

-- 1. On Fond du Lac Tribal and Community College property; - 2.
-While participating in a student activity, activities sponsored by officially recognized student organizations, or an event or activity sponsored or sanctioned by Fond du Lac Tribal and Community College or Minnesota State system, including off-site activities; and - 3.
+1. On Fond du Lac Tribal and Community College property;

+- 2. While participating in a student activity, activities sponsored by officially recognized student organizations, or an event or activity sponsored or sanctioned by Fond du Lac Tribal and Community College or Minnesota State system, including off-site activities; and - 3.
 While performing work, including overtime work and rest breaks.